Last updated: Jun. 22, 2016

 You must file your notice of objection within one year from the filing deadline of the tax return in question, or 90 days of the CRA mailing your Notice of Assessment, whichever is later.
 You’ll need to explain why you disagree and include all relevant facts and documents.

-If CRA agrees with you, either completely or partially, it will adjust your tax return and send you a revised Notice of Assessment.
-Otherwise, you'll get written notice confirming the original tax assessment.
+If CRA agrees with you, either completely or partially, it will adjust your tax return and send you a revised Notice of Re-Assessment.
+Otherwise, you’ll get written notice confirming the original tax assessment.

 If you disagree with CRA’s decision on your objection, you can appeal to the Tax Court of Canada.

-If your case is unsuccessful in the Tax Court, you could take it to the Federal Court of Appeal and, ultimately, to the Supreme Court of Canada.
+If your case is unsuccessful in the Tax Court, you could take it to the Federal Court of Appeal and, ultimately, apply for leave to the Supreme Court of Canada.

 The whole appeal process can be daunting and requires a lot of time and expense if you handle it alone.

-One option is to take advantage of the FBC tax service guarantee, which includes audit protection for FBC Members.
+One option is to take advantage of the FBC tax service guarantee, which includes audit representation for FBC Members.